Rosvelt3/employees-manager/README.md

 + The `config` folder which is home to all the configuration parameters of the server (database URI, and server port).
 + The `controllers` folder which contains the logic of what happens when you hit an API endpoint (Delete, Update, Add, Fetch).
 + The `middleware` folder which contains some special functions to use when you hit certain API endpoints.
-+ The `models` folder which contains the code that describes the entities found in the database that was used.
++ The `models` folder which contains the code that describes the entities found in the database that was used (MongoDB).
 + The `routes` folder which contains the code that describes the API endpoints themselves and the controller to use in case of a request.
-+ The `utils` folder which contains general purpose functions and utilities (in this case only 1 utility was used).
++ The `utils` folder which contains general purpose functions and utilities (in this case only one utility was used).

 # How to run this app